 With a few client projects wrapping up this week, I’ve decided to focus my extra time and effort on making changes to our house.
 A couple years ago, we replaced the builder’s grade light fixture in our stairwell with a linen drum shade.
 Although that change alone made a huge difference, I still had plans to freshen the space with new trim work and paint, replace the carpet with hardwood (and possible runner), and finish it all off with a collection of artwork.
 As with many projects, those changes were placed on the back burner, until now…

-Please pin from the original source.
+Please pin these lovely ideas from the original source.

 As with any project, I like to see what’s out there for ideas before locking anything down.
 After searching online for art in stairwells, stairways, and staircases, I came across several inspiration photos that have made my decision about the final look I’m going for a little more difficult.
 For instance, I’m drawn to the combination of different frames and art mediums with the beautiful pop of colour in this staircase below, making me second guess the whole black and white thing.

 Here’s a French-inspired look I’m drawn to with a collection of subdued artwork framed in gold.
 This selection keeps the staircase light and airy, but is still very interesting.

 As I was looking for ideas, I also came across this gorgeous art display under the stairs.
 I adore the layering of sculptural pieces with the art, as well as the clever use of otherwise wasted space.

 Perhaps the best style for me is something eclectic, such as a combination of photography, canvases and prints in a variety of sizes and finishes, giving it that “collected over time” quality that is so desirable.